 Tour the National Monuments and Memorials

-DC's national monuments are truly spectacular and “must see” attractions when visiting the nation’s capital.
+D.C.'s national monuments are genuinely spectacular and “must-see” attractions when visiting the nation’s capital.
 Among the most popular are the Washington Monument, the Lincoln Memorial, the Jefferson Memorial and Vietnam Memorial and the World War II Memorial.
-They are spread out throughout the city and can be difficult to see on foot.
-The best way to see the major monuments is to take a guided tour - you won’t have to negotiate congested city traffic and you will learn a lot of interesting facts about our national heroes.
+They are spread out throughout the city though and can be difficult to see on foot.
+The best way to see the significant monuments is to take a guided tour; you won’t have to negotiate congested city traffic, and you will learn a lot of interesting facts about our national heroes.
 Tours range from hop-on-off trolley tours to bike tours to moonlight tours.
 Informative park ranger talks and junior ranger programs are also available.

 Take a Walk Through Georgetown

-Georgetown, Washington DC’s historic waterfront, today bustles with activity.
+Georgetown, Washington, D.C.’s historic waterfront, bustles with activity today.
 The area is a shopper’s paradise and the streets are lined with restaurants of every nationality.
 Take a tour of historic sites, do some shopping and enjoy a meal at a local restaurant.
 Stroll along Washington Harbour and take in views of the Potomac River.
 Georgetown is a great place to visit during the day or evening.
 Restaurants are busiest on the weekends, so plan ahead and make a reservation if possible.
 There are plenty of interesting things to see and do and you can easily spend several hours exploring.

-The Washington DC region is lucky to have this wonderful historic park that offers a quick relief from hectic city life.
+The D.C. area is lucky to have this wonderful historic park that offers a quick relief from hectic city life.
 Take the whole family for a walk and learn about the historic Chesapeake & Ohio Canal, explore the region's bike trails or spend a few hours kayaking and enjoying the breathtaking scenery.
-The towpath along the canal offers some of the best places for outdoor recreation in the Washington DC area.
+The towpath along the canal offers some of the best places for outdoor recreation in the region.
 The National Park Service offers canal boat rides and interpretative ranger programs during the warmer months of the year.

 See a Show or Concert at the Kennedy Center

 Live theatrical productions at the John F. Kennedy Center for Performing Arts are entertainment at its finest.
-Purchase tickets in advance for performances ranging from musicals to concerts by the National Symphony, or see a free show at the Millennium Stage (every day at 6 p.m.).
-As the performing arts center serves as a memorial to JFK, free guided tours are available (Mon-Fri 10 a.m-5 p.m., Sat-Sun 10 a.m.- 1 p.m.) that explore the paintings, sculptures, and other artworks throughout the center.
+Purchase tickets in advance for performances ranging from musicals to concerts by the National Symphony, or see a free show at the Millennium Stage every day at 6 p.m.
+As the performing arts center serves as a memorial to JFK, free guided tours are available that explore the paintings, sculptures, and other artworks throughout the center.
 The Kennedy Center Gift Shops offer a great selection of unique gifts or performing arts-related memorabilia.
 Enjoy a meal or cocktails at the Roof Terrace Restaurant or the KC Café for casual fare.

 Listen to all types of music at Wolf Trap Farm Park, a National Park dedicated to the performing arts ranging from pop, country, folk, and blues to orchestra, dance, theatre, and opera, as well as innovative performance art and multimedia presentations.
 Outdoor concerts are featured in the Filene Center during the summer, and indoor performances are held at the 18th-century Barns the rest of the year.
-The park is located in Vienna, Virginia, just 20 minutes from Washington, DC.Continue to 9 of 16 below.
+The park is located in Vienna, Va., just 20 minutes from D.C.

 Take a Hike at Great Falls Park